 Colt Mil-Spec BCG

 When it comes to mil-spec M-16/AR-15 parts, Colt sets the gold standard.
-If you’re in search of mil-spec components, you won’t find anything better than Colt.
+If you search for mil-spec components, you won’t find anything better than Colt.

-This particular BCG has all the features mentioned earlier that are part of the mil-spec standard, including a phosphate finish, HPT/MPI bolt, and a chrome-lined carrier and gas key.
+This particular BCG has all the features mentioned earlier that are part of the mil-spec standard, including a phosphate finish, HPT/MPI bolt, chrome-lined carrier, and gas key.

 Brownells Nitride M16 BCG

-If you’re on a tighter budget, the Brownells Nitride M16 BCG might be the right choice for you.
+If you’re on a tighter budget, the Brownells Nitride M16 BCG might be the right choice.
 The Nitride finish adds a slickness that makes cleaning much easier.

-However, for the average shooter who puts a few thousand rounds downrange per year, this is not going to matter.
+However, for the average shooter who puts a few thousand rounds downrange per year, this will not matter.
 And although it may not be mil-spec, it’s worth noting that this BCG is about half the price of other big-name brands.

 Bravo Company Manufacturing M16 BCG